BBC Studios Writers' Academy

-Adaptations will not be accepted.
+Adaptations of third party material will not be accepted.
 Submissions must be the writer's original work, and may not be based wholly or in part, on the work of any other person, whether known, published, produced or not.

 I live outside of the UK, am I eligible to apply?

 Applicants must be resident in the UK, Channel Islands, Isle of Man or Republic of Ireland.
 Submissions from outside of these areas will not be considered or read.